Tyrn/wei/the-insider-en.typ

      After the bear cub accident, Ashidan  saddened  and it happened somehow that Kissur and his retinue raced in front and Bemish lagged behind them and rode next to Ashidan.
-The latter was  pale - either due to the weed that the peasants  grew in a  local field  or  because of Cambridge.
+The latter was  pale---either due to the weed that the peasants  grew in a  local field  or  because of Cambridge.
 Bemish leaned to Ashidan and asked quietly,